-To become a good listener, recognize and overcome potential barriers throughout the listening process:
+To become a good listener, recognize and overcome potential barriers:

-- Avoid interrupting or creating nonverbal distractions that make it hard for others to pay attention. - Avoid selective listening, in which you pay attention only to those topics in which you have an interest. - Focus on the speaker (because people think faster than they speak, their minds tend to wander). - Avoid prejudgment, and listen with an open mind. - Avoid misinterpreting messages because of the lack of common ground. - Don't rely on your memory.
+- Avoid interrupting or creating nonverbal distractions that make it hard for others to pay attention. - Avoid selective listening, whereby you pay attention only to those topics in which you have an interest.

+- Focus on the speaker (because people think faster than they speak, their minds tend to wander). - Avoid prejudgment, and listen with an open mind. - Avoid misinterpreting messages because of the lack of common ground. - Don't rely on your memory.

-To remember material, you must first capture it in short-term memory, than successfully transfer it to long-term memory.
+To remember material, you must first capture it in short-term memory, and then successfully transfer it to long-term memory.